 Why is Preventive Action Important?

 While I was conducting certification audits, I noticed that the better quality systems tended to have several examples of preventive actions.
-There were a few companies that actually had more preventive actions than corrective actions, and the quality systems at those companies happened to be much stronger in general—not just their CAPA process.
+There were a few companies that had more preventive actions than corrective actions, and the quality systems at those companies happened to be much stronger in general—not just their CAPA process.
 Is this a coincidence?

 I have only had a couple of clients in the past decade that argued about the importance of preventive actions, but most clients ask me, “Where can we find more?”